ruelalarcon/desmos_midi/README.md

 # Desmos MIDI Player

 > A Rust-based CLI tool and Web UI for converting MIDI files into formulas for Desmos.
-Complete with support for note velocity, dynamic tempo, custom soundfonts for different channels/instruments, and wav to soundfont conversion through the Web UI.
+Complete with support for note velocity, dynamic tempo, custom soundfonts for different channels/instruments, and wav to soundfont conversion utilizing FFT audio analysis.

 ## Installation